pmd/pmd/pmd/src/site/markdown/new-language.md

     -- for example, if JJT contains a node called "IfStatement", there should be a class called "ASTIfStatement"
     - each AST class should have two constructors: one that takes an int id; and one that takes an instance of the parser, and an int id
     - it's a good idea to create a parent AST class for all AST classes of the language.
 This simplies rule creation later.
 See SimpleNode for Velocity and AbstractJavaNode for Java for example.
+    - Note: These AST node classes are generated usually once by javacc/jjtree and can then be modified as needed.
 3. Compile your parser (if using JJT)
     - an ant script is being used to compile jjt files into classes.
 This is in alljavacc.xml file.
     - in the file, create a new target for your language.
 Use vmjjtree or javajjtree as an example.